harryseo1992/Pycharm-For-Dummies/docs/configuration.md

     ![cmd-quit](https://github.com/harryseo1992/Pycharm-For-Dummies/blob/gh-pages/assets/images/4.cmd_quit().png?raw=true "Quit Python from cmd")

 Great!
-Your Python seems perfectly working!
+Your Python seems to be working perfectly!

 Next, let's create a new project in PyCharm.